MobMonRob/DSL4GeometricAlgebra/README.md

 Both implementations share that their initialization is time-consuming, but repeated invocations are executed fast. \
 Their syntax will be the same in the longrun.
 However, some features will never be implemented in Fast.
 These are: visualization, debugger. \
-Fast will be used to measure the runtime difference to truffle if certain casadi features are used which are incompatible with a smooth debugging experience.
+Fast will be used to measure the runtime difference to Truffle if certain CasADi features are used which are incompatible with a smooth debugging experience.

 **Fast is currently broken.
 Do not use it!**
 - Recent changes in the grammar are not handled properly.